jjvanzon/JJs-Reference-Architecture/Namespaces, Assemblies and Folder Structure.md

 ### Lone Classes (bad)

-It is unhandy to have a whole bunch of your assembly’s folders just containing one class or very few classes.
+It is unhandy to have a whole bunch of your assembly's folders just containing one class or very few classes.
 Consider moving those classes into other folders.
-Another solution could be to put them all together, for instance in a folder called ‘Helpers’, if they indeed are just simple helper classes.
+Another solution could be to put them all together, for instance in a folder called 'Helpers', if they indeed are just simple helper classes.

-### ‘Scramled’ Technical and Functional Concerns
+### 'Scramled' Technical and Functional Concerns

 In our namespacing, the technical and functional pieces seem scrambled: